GoogleCloudPlatform/covid-19-open-data/src/README.md

 # Source Code
 This folder contains all the code necessary to update the data tables.
 It is a single Python package with the following modules:
-* [cache](./cache): used to help aggregating data sources which do not provide historical data
 * [data](./data): auxiliary and help data files used during processing of input
 * [earthengine](./earthengine): submodule containing code used to perform computations in [Google Earth Engine](https://earthengine.google.com)
 * [lib](./lib): core functions and utilities used across the package